With vaccine drawing closer, U.S. tops 15 million coronavirus cases

 “The highest concern I have is the level of hesitancy within the population as to accepting whether they will be immunized or not,” Slaoui said, pleading with people to keep an open mind.
 “Please don’t come to a conclusion before you have been exposed to the data.”

-Reporting by Daniel Trotta, Maria Caspani, Lisa Shumaker, Doina Chiacu, Anurag Maan, Manas Mishra, Mike Erman, Rebecca Spalding and Peter Szekely; Writing by Daniel Trotta and Maria Caspani; Editing by Chizu Nomiyama, Jonathan Oatis, Bill Berkrot and Tom Brown
+Reporting by Daniel Trotta, Maria Caspani, Lisa Shumaker, Doina Chiacu, Anurag Maan, Manas Mishra, Mike Erman, Rebecca Spalding, Peter Szekely, Sharon Bernstein and Mohammad Zargham; Writing by Daniel Trotta and Maria Caspani; Editing by Chizu Nomiyama, Jonathan Oatis, Bill Berkrot, Tom Brown and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.